 Modeling Chocolate Polar Bear instructions:

 Pinch off some white modeling chocolate and color it black for the eyes and nose (or use dark modeling chocolate, as I have.)
-For detailed coloring instructions, go here.
-This is where I wear those food handling gloves, otherwise, my hands turn colors.
+For detailed coloring instructions, see my Coloring Modeling Chocolate post.
+This is where I wear those food-handling gloves, otherwise, my hands turn colors.

 - Dust a cutting board lightly with powdered sugar.